 Research into these experiences is often limited to a single identity category.
-This overlooks the needs of people who experience health care access barriers and inequities as a result of multiple intersecting axes of marginalisation (e.g., disability, gender identity, sexuality, etc.).
+This overlooks the needs of people who experience health care access barriers and inequities as a result of multiple intersecting axes of marginalisation (e.g., disability, gender identity, and sexuality).

 Through our Intersections Project, we talked to people who fall through the cracks.
-Participants were people with at least two, or more, marginalised or excluded lived experiences.
-We conducted interviews in 2018 and 2019 to learn more about the problems they faced when seeking appropriate healthcare.
+Participants were part of at least two, or more, groups that face problems finding appropriate healthcare and were interviewed in 2018 and 2019.

 What makes the project different?

-We took the time to meet people in the format and time frame that met their cognitive, mobility, and trauma-related needs.
-As a result, we spoke to people with a diverse range of community memberships and/or lived experiences.
+We took the time to meet people in the format and time frame that met their cognitive, mobility and trauma-related needs.
+As a result, we spoke to people with a diverse range of community memberships and/or life experiences.

-This included people with two or more lived experiences as Aboriginal people, people from culturally and linguistically marginalised communities, people with intersex characteristics, autistic people, people of transgender and/or non-binary experience and/or identity, people with disability labels and/or impairments, consensually non-monogamous/ polyamorous and multi-partnered people, people in BDSM/kink relationships, parents, carers, and people with stigmatised lived experiences such as sex work, incarceration, homelessness, poverty, and/or substance addiction.
+This includedpeople with two or more lived experiences as Aboriginal people, people from culturally and linguistically marginalised communities, people with intersex variations, Autistic people, people of transgender and/or non-binary experience and/or identity, people with disability labels and/ or impairments, consensually non-monogamous/ polyamorous and multi-partnered people, people in BDSM/kink relationships, parents, carers, and people with stigmatised life experiences such as sex work, incarceration, homelessness, poverty, and/or substance addiction.

-We talked to people whose voices haven’t been heard, not just people who are considered ‘leaders’ within their communities.
-We know that each person’s needs, and experiences will be different from other people who might check the same boxes.
+We talked to people whose voices haven’t been heard, not just people who are considered ‘leaders’ within their identity categories.
+We know that each person’s needs and experiences will be different from other people who might check the same boxes.

 How are we using the stories?

-We are now elevating the voices of people with intersectional needs who contributed to this project by sharing their wisdom and insights to educate health providers and health system authorities about current gaps and problems with healthcare.
-The goal is to improve health services and to help other people with similar needs to get better healthcare.
+We are now using the wisdom and insights we gained to educate health providers and health system authorities about current gaps and problems with healthcare.
+The goal is to improve health services and help other people with similar needs to get better healthcare.

 What are intersectional needs?

-Some people are part of more than one lived experience group that has not had their needs met.
+Many people are part of groups that have been treated badly or excluded when they seek health care.
+This might be because of their faith, their gender, their sexuality, their disability, or another reason.
+Some people are part of more than one group that has not had their needs met.
 The word intersectional refers to someone who is part of more than one of these groups.

-Some people have intersectional needs—needs due to having more than one of these lived experiences.
+Some people have intersectional needs—needs due to being part of more than one group.
+Here are some examples: